matboivin/raytracer/README.md

 ### Usage

 This program takes as a first argument a [scene description file](doc/scene_file.md) ending with the extension `.rt` extension.
-Example files are located in the [scenes](scenes) directory.
+Example files are provided in the [scenes](scenes) directory.

 ```console
 $ ./miniRT <scene.rt> [--save]